f20221354/Mobile-Retail-Ecosystem-Multi-Brand-Sales-Consumer-Sentiment-Analytics-Dashboard/README.md

  Sales_Dash...ard_README
 PDF

+here make readme html more nteractive

+Your interactive README file has been upgraded with a modern, application-style UI.

+New Features in v2:
+Sidebar Navigation: Mimics a real dashboard interface with "Overview," "Sales Data," and "Regional Map" sections.

+KPI Highlight Cards: Key metrics like Revenue and Units are displayed in high-visibility boxes with accent borders.

+Feature Tagging: Uses visual "tags" (e.g., REAL-TIME, GEOSPATIAL) to categorize technical features.

+Dark-Mode Code Block: A stylized terminal block for your installation commands.

+Modern Layout: Uses a split-screen design to separate navigation from content, making it look like a professional software project.

+Your interactive README file (v2) is ready
+HTML icon
+ Interactiv..._README_v2
+HTML
+PDF icon
+ Interactiv..._README_v2
+PDF

 Your BITS Pilani University chats aren't used to improve our models.
 Gemini is AI and can make mistakes.
 Your privacy and GeminiOpens in a new window

+Loading README.html.
 <!DOCTYPE html>
 <html lang="en">
 <head>